A working farm in the South Downs - meet the animals, land and people behind South Farm Rodmell

 Welcome to South Farm: a family-run farm where heritage meets nature and memorable experiences are grown daily

 South Farm is a family run working farm nestled in the Cricketing Bottom valley within the South Downs National Park.
+We're a mixed farm - arable crops, beef cattle, sheep, and a pedigree herd of British Friesian dairy cows milked on a Lely A4 robot.
+The ancient downland we farm is a haven for birds, wildlife and native plants.

 Our Cows

 At the heart of our farm is our much-loved herd of cows.
-Theyβre not just part of the landscape β theyβre part of our story.
+They’re not just part of the landscape - they’re part of our story.

 -